Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

 The optimal filter, which maximizes SNR, is given by

 From equation (\ref{eq:SNR_func_f}), observe that multiplication of this filter by any constant preserves the value of the SNR.
 In particular, because $g_{\rm DM}$ is a constant, the optimal filter can be scaled to be independent of coupling.
-We show this explicitly by omitting $g_{\rm DM}$ from the arguments on the left-hand side of $(\ref{eq:f_opt})$ and by adding a normalization $1/g_{\rm DM}^{2}$ to cancel the $g_{\rm DM}^{2}$ factor in $P_{\rm DM}$, as can be seen from equations (\ref{eq:SVV_DM}), (\ref{eq:E_DM}), (\ref{eq:PDM_sig}).
+We show this explicitly by omitting $g_{\rm DM}$ from the arguments on the left-hand side of $(\ref{eq:f_opt})$ and by adding a normalization $1/g_{\rm DM}^{2}$ to cancel the $g_{\rm DM}^{2}$ factor in $P_{\rm DM}$, as can be seen from equations (\ref{eq:SVV_DM}), (\ref{eq:UDM_def}), (\ref{eq:PDM_sig}).

 This form for the filter is qualitatively expected.
-It contains explicit dependence on the shape of the dark-matter energy-density distribution.
-The filter gives greater weight to the frequency bins that intrinsically contain more of the dark-matter signal (higher $d\rho_{\rm DM}/d\nu$), and lower weight to the frequency bins where transmission to the amplifier is small (lower $|S_{21}^{(1)}(\nu)|$).
+The filter gives greater weight to the frequency bins that intrinsically contain more of the dark-matter signal (higher $d\rho_{\rm DM}/d\nu$), and lower weight to the frequency bins where noise is large (higher $B(\nu)$).
 For the optimal filter of (\ref{eq:f_opt}), the SNR is

 This form suggests another method for understanding the optimal filter of equation (\ref{eq:f_opt}).
 Consider a narrow frequency interval $[\nu,\nu+\delta\nu]$.
 The signal power in this bin is $\approx P_{\rm DM} \left( \nu, g_{\rm DM}, \frac{d\rho_{\rm DM}}{d\nu} (\nu,\nu_{\rm DM}^{0}) \right) \delta \nu$ and the noise power $\approx B(\nu) \delta \nu$.
 Thus, using eq. (\ref{eq:Dicke}), the SNR from only this bin is